Lindeneg/funkallero/packages/funkallero/README.md

 `import './api/user-controller';`

-There's more to do with controllers, such as specifying authorization policies, validating the body of the request or injecting other services.
-Both singletons and scoped services can be injected into controllers.
+There's more to do with controllers, such as specifying middleware or authorization policies, both via decorators.
+Singletons and scoped services can also be injected into controllers.